InfinityBotList/SupportBot/README.md

 ---

 ### License
-> This source code uses a no license all rights are reserved and this repo is public strictly for educational purposes!
+> This source code uses a no license all rights are reserved and this repo is public strictly for educational purposes and contributions!